What is a MiniTri?

 If your kidz can SWIM, ride a BIKE, and RUN (or walk), bring them out to give it a TRI!

 How it Works

-Our focus is on participation rather than competition and MiniTri’s are not timed, however they are sanctioned by USA Triathlon, so all participants must be USA Triathlon Annual Members (providers of insurance).
+Our focus is on participation rather than competition and MiniTri’s are not timed, however they are sanctioned by USA Triathlon, so all participants must be USA Triathlon Annual Youth Members.